-There’s a thin line between sensual, sexual, and genital massage, energy or bodywork treatments.
+There’s a thin line between sensual, sexual, and genital massage & bodywork treatments.
 In fact, they all address our sexuality, but in different ways.
 Let’s take a look at the perceived differences.

 In any case, it’s always essential for both client and therapist to know what exactly the goals, procedures, and expectations of a session are.
 This will avoid embarrassing or perhaps even traumatic misunderstandings.